-In the coming years, the JINR (Joint Institute for Nuclear Research) group plans to continue its participation in all major areas of the ATLAS physics program.
+In the coming years JINR team plans to continue its participation in all major areas of the ATLAS physics program.
 The analysis of data collected by the detector in 2022-2025, as well as data expected to be collected in the future, will significantly enhance sensitivity to observable parameters or set new limits on their values in a range of physics studies.
 The main research directions are as follows: